When it comes to preserving plants in the winter, few options are available to restore plants fully.

-Many gardeners plant directly after the winter passes, but due to volatile weather, a frosty atmosphere may stick around longer than expected.
-Gardening nowadays is not so easy with colder layovers and long lasting droughts.
+Many gardeners plant directly after the winter passes, but a frosty atmosphere may stick around longer than expected due to volatile weather.
+Gardening nowadays is not so easy with colder layovers and long-lasting droughts.
 In each case, gardeners should always have a backup plan if living in an area that is prone to extreme heat or cold.
-Plants generally do not well in winter with some exceptions, but they reside in a dormant state as a defense mechanism against the cold.
+Plants generally do not do well in winter, with some exceptions, but they reside in a dormant state as a defense mechanism against the cold.
 In many cases, your plants will be just fine in the winter, but reverting to a dormant state does not always guarantee survival.
-Your plants will need your help in getting through the frigid air and there are important things you can do when it comes to preserving plants in the winter.
+Your plants will need your help in getting through the frigid air, and there are essential things you can do when it comes to preserving plants in the winter.

-Leaves and petals can die off, but as long as the roots are in good condition your plants will grow back during the spring time.
+Leaves and petals can die off, but as long as the roots are in good condition, your plants will grow back during the springtime.
 Spread a layer of mulch around the surface of the plants where the roots are located.
-This is will protect the roots by retaining heat and moisture.
+That will protect the roots by retaining heat and moisture.
 Do not fertilize during winter; this should only be reserved for warmer climates.
-Since fertilizer is necessary to improve soil quality, manure and compost are virtually useless when up against a frozen ground and will do harm in preserving plants in the winter since frozen fertilizer will place stress on the plant.
+Since fertilizer is necessary to improve soil quality, manure and compost are virtually useless when up against a frozen ground.
+They will harm preserving plants in the winter since frozen fertilizer will place stress on the plant.